BlenderCN-Org/ScrollOfBanestones/README.md

 # Scrolls of Banestones

-Scrolls of Banestones is an open source single-player third person fantasy RPG game set in a fictional universe.
+Scrolls of Banestones is an open source multi-player third person fantasy RPG game set in a fictional universe.
-It will be a free, open-source, cross-platform single-player RPG expierience with intended mod support.
+It will be a free, open-source, cross-platform multi-player RPG expierience with intended mod support.

 This project is currently within the design stage and no code has actually been written as of yet.